Extracts R code cells from a Quarto document and writes them to an R script

 Chunks with

-are completely skipped and not included in the outputChunks with
+purl: falseare completely skipped and not included in the outputChunks with

-) in the R scriptAll other chunk options are preserved as
+eval: falsehave their code commented out (prefixed with#) in the R scriptAll other chunk options are preserved as

-comment headers
+#|comment headers

 File handling: